Get expert advice on choosing the right drift car, setting it up, and mastering drifting while staying safe on the road.

 Wear Proper Safety Gear

 When it comes to drifting, safety should always be your number one priority.
-One of the most important safety tips for drifting is to wear proper safety gear.
+One of the most important for drifting is to wear proper gear.
 This includes a helmet, gloves, racing suit, and racing shoes.
 These items may seem like overkill, but they can truly make the difference between a fun day at the track and a trip to the hospital.

 - Always wear a helmet designed for motorsports that fits snugly on your head to protect you in case of a crash.